 Our NFPA 70e Training course will teach you how to:

 Dangers such as shock, electrocution, and arc blast will always be present on the job, but proper training and safety strategies can minimize the likelihood of injuries and fatalities.
-NFPA 70E - Electrical Safety in the Workplace - covers the full range of electrical safety issues from work practices to maintenance, special equipment requirements, and installation.
+NFPA 70E - Electrical Safety in the Workplace - covers the full range of electrical safety issues from work practices to maintenance, special equipment needed, and installation.
 In fact, OSHA in the United States already bases its electrical safety mandates on the comprehensive information in this important Standard.
 Our course comes with an Arc Flash certificate of completion.

-Upon completion you should be able to:
+Upon completion, you should be able to:

 Anyone whose job involves designing, reviewing, evaluating or installing electrical systems, including: designers, installers, engineers, electrical contractors, technicians, project managers, safety managers, inspectors, and others who are involved in hands-on electrical roles or maintenance planning.

-Live Online Instructor-Led Course Outline
+Live Online Instructor-Led NFPA 70E Training Course Outline

 DAY ONE